OfiliPatrick/personal-website/content/project/Bank-Churn/index.md

 ---
-title: External Project
+title: Bank Churning System
-summary: An example of linking directly to an external project website using `external_link`.
+summary: Artificial Neural Network that predicts the probability of customer defection in a bank.`View Project`.
 tags:
 - Demo
 date: "2016-04-27T00:00:00Z"